 - Set time constraints over data storing to a period when certain data is necessary for correct operation;

-- Adoption of “privacy by default” principle.
-Basically, data protection must be considered for every new process or a system at the design stage;
+- Adoption of the “privacy by default” principle.
+Basically, data protection must be considered for every new process or system at the design stage;

 - Store records of data processing that could be reviewed by regulators;